 Does the University of Chicago provide invitation letters for visa applications if traveling from abroad?

 If the country where you reside requires an official invitation letter from the University for a Visa Application, the University can provide it for you.
-You may place a request with your student’s respective division or school Dean of Students Office, or you may contact the University Registrar's Office.
+You may place a request with your student’s respective division or school Dean of Students Office, or you may contact the Office of the University Registrar.
 The graduating student should send the email and please include full legal names, names of the visa applicant, visa applicant's relationship to the student, and visa applicant's full mailing address.

 I plan to attend Convocation with my baby.
 Will there be baby changing areas readily available?

 Yes, we are pleased to once again offer caregivers private, spacious, and sanitized baby stations that will be available throughout campus.
-The portable station will feature a conveniently mounted diaper changing table, hand wash sink, trash can, coat hook for diaper bags, and soap/towel dispensers.
+These stations feature a conveniently mounted diaper changing table, hand wash sink, trash receptacle, coat hook for diaper bags, and soap/towel dispensers.

 Where is the lost and found located?

-The Lost and Found will be located on the Main Quadrangle at the Welcome Center.
+The Lost and Found will be located on the Main Quadrangles at the Welcome Center.
 If you believe you left a personal item on campus and would like to inquire about lost and found, please email the convocation team at email@example.com.
-Items will be held for 90 days.
+Items will be held for 90 days before they are donated.